-It’s true, Covid-19 has changed the world as we knew it in innumerable ways.
-As regards art, even the largest and most famous museums, such as the Louvre, have been closed for months now.
-While this does prevent an in-person visit to see some of history’s most iconic works of art, you and your entire family can still appreciate them, on your own schedule, without the crowds, from the comfort of home!
+It’s true; Covid-19 has changed the world as we knew it in innumerable ways.
+Regarding art, even the largest and most famous museums, such as the Louvre, have been closed for months.
+While this does prevent an in-person visit to see some of history’s most iconic works of art, you and your entire family can still appreciate them.
+Better yet — on your own schedule, without the crowds, from the comfort of home!

-With The Master and His Apprentices: Art History from a Christian Perspective curriculum, not only will you learn about a variety of art periods, styles, artists, and mediums, but there is even a “travel guide” included for locating all of the textbook’s pieces in their respective museums/locations.
+With The Master and His Apprentices: Art History from a Christian Perspective curriculum, you will learn about a variety of art periods, styles, artists, and mediums.
+There is even a “travel guide” included for locating all of the textbook’s pieces in their respective museums/locations.

 Some fun facts about the Louvre:

-- Located in Paris, France, the Louvre is the world’s largest museum and also the most visited, with over 10 million guests a year.
+- Located in Paris, France, the Louvre is the world’s largest and most visited museum.
+Over 10 million guests visit each year.

 - It would take over 24 days (24 hours a day) to see every work of art in the Louvre if you spent just 1 minute viewing each.
-The most amazing part is that you would only be appreciating the roughly 35,000 pieces on display from the museum’s actual collection of over 380,000 works!
+The most amazing part is that you would only appreciate the roughly 35,000 pieces on display.
+This does not include the museum’s entire collection of over 380,000 works!

-- Of course, the Mona Lisa, the world’s most famous painting, is a significant draw, as are the now-famous glass pyramids in the courtyard.
-Although the pyramids were not added until the 1980s, while the Mona Lisa was acquired by the museum in the early 1800s.
+- Of course, the Mona Lisa, the world’s most famous painting, is a significant draw.
+But today, so are the now-famous glass pyramids in the courtyard.
+The Louvre acquired the Mona Lisa in the early 1800s, but the pyramids were not added until the 1980s.

-- For approximately the same price as two adult tickets to the Louvre, you can get a digital copy of The Master and His Apprentices: Art History from a Christian Perspective and view famous works of art from roughly 100 different museums around the world!
+- For approximately the same price as two adult tickets to the Louvre, you can get a digital copy of The Master and His Apprentices: Art History from a Christian Perspective.
+Plus, you can also view famous works of art from roughly 100 other museums worldwide!

 So, what do you think?
 Are you ready to take an armchair tour of art history from home?
 You can find more information on the art history curriculum here.